vkbo/novelWriter/docs/source/write_projects.rst

 See the :ref:`a_tech` page for further details on how files are organised.

 A new project can be created from the :guilabel:`Project` menu by selecting :guilabel:`New Project`.
+This will open the :guilabel:`New Project Wizard` that will assist you in creating a barebone project suited to your needs.

 A list of recently opened projects is maintained, and displayed in the :guilabel:`Open Project` dialog.
 A project can be removed from this list by selecting it and pressing the :kbd:`Del` key.

 The project specific settings are available in :guilabel:`Project Settings` in the :guilabel:`Project` menu.
 See further details below in the :ref:`a_proj_settings` section.